Why You Sabotage Yourself Right Before Things Get Good

 Self-sabotage isn't weakness — it's your nervous system avoiding unfamiliar outcomes.
 Learn why success feels threatening and how to expand your tolerance for it.

 Something strange happens to a lot of people right when things start working.
 The promotion comes through, the relationship deepens, the business gains traction — and then, almost on cue, they find a way to make it stop.
 Not dramatically.
-Quietly.
+Without announcing itself.
 In ways that are easy to explain away.

 This isn't a character flaw.
 It's a nervous system doing exactly what it was built to do.